 In April 2007, the Board of Directors adopted a new compensation plan for non-employee directors (the 2007 Outside Director Compensation Plan or the 2007 Plan).
 Under the 2007 Plan, each non-employee director is to receive options to purchase shares of common stock annually on the first trading day of the calendar year.
 Using the Black-Scholes option pricing model, each eligible participant may purchase that number of shares that aggregates \$75,000 in value.
 These grants are made under the 2001 Incentive Stock Plan.
 The exercise price of the annual grant is equal to the closing price of the common stock on the date of grant; it vests in one tranche on the first anniversary date; and expires on the tenth anniversary date of the grant.
-In addition, upon election of a new non-employee director to the Board, such newly elected director is to receive a grant of options with a Black-Scholes value of \$75,000 to purchase shares of common stock (the exercise price of which is equal to the closing price of the receipient director remains on the Board on each of the first three anniversaries of the date of grant, if the recipient director remains on the Board on each such date.
-Furthermore, for the Chairperson of the Board, if not an employee of the Company, the number of options granted annually and upon election is twice the number mentioned above.
+In addition, upon election of a new non-employee director to the Board, such newly elected director is to receive a grant of options with a Black-Scholes value of \$75,000 to purchase shares of common stock (the exercise price of which is equal to the closing price of the common stock on the date of grant).
+These options vest in three equal tranches on each of the first three anniversaries of the date of grant, if the recipient director remains on the Board on each such date.
+Furthermore, for the Chairperson of the Board, if not an employee of the Company, the number of options granted annually and upon election is twice the number mentioned above